 On the backup page, you can perform operations such as performing immediate backup, modifying the backup strategy, initiating restore, and also viewing the task information related to data backups, backup strategies, and data restores.

-OceanBase Database is a read/write splitting system.
-Internal data of OceanBase Database is divided into baseline data in the SSTable and incremental data in the MemTable based on the storage method.
-In a physical backup process of OceanBase Database, the baseline data of a major compaction and the commit logs (clogs) of incremental data generated after the major compaction are copied to the storage system in an IDC.
+OceanBase Database is a read/write separation system.
+The internal data is divided into baseline data stored in the SSTable format and incremental data stored in the MemTable format.
+OceanBase Database performs physical backups by copying the baseline data from a major compaction and the incremental data's commit logs to the storage system in the IDC.

-The incremental data consists of all the new data generated after the point in time of the current major compaction.
-It is usually stored in the MemTable and also instantiated into a clog file.
+Incremental data consists of all updates made after the last major compaction.
+It is typically stored in the MemTable's in-memory tables and also instantiated as Commit Log files.

 Backup content